- Home

 Megan: If you are admitted anywhere other than KU hospital, have the hospital doctor call our liver transplant doctor, or you can also call our on call coordinator phone number at the 588-5000.
 If it's during the day, during business hours, you can also call the clinic number, the 588-6183.
 Reasons why you might call us, these are the emergency calls to the nurse coordinator, this isn't necessarily a 911 emergency call, it's more of a call that you don't need help immediately, but these are reasons why we definitely want to know so we can address them quickly.

-Megan: If you become jaundiced, so if you have yellowing of the skin or the whites of your eyes, you may have had that problem prior to transplants, if that starts to worsen after transplant, that's something we want you to call us about.
-If you have consistently clay or pale colored stools, so light colored stools, we want you to give us a call.
+Megan: If you become jaundiced, so if you have yellowing of the skin or the whites of your eyes, you may have had that problem prior to transplant, if that starts to worsen after transplant, that's something we want you to call us about.
+If you have consistently clay or pale-colored stools, so light-colored stools, we want you to give us a call.
 That could be a sign that your bile isn't flowing freely the way we want it to through your liver.
 So it's something that we want to know about.
 If you have an unexplained rash anywhere on your body, please call us about that as well.

 Megan: We want to make sure that we are aware if you're hospitalized and if you need any prophylactic antibiotics or anything, as in prior to surgery, because you're immunosuppressed and your natural immune system has been lowered, you're going to be more likely to have a bacterial infection, to develop that, that can possibly come about from a surgery.
 So we want to make sure that we treat you with the appropriate medications before you have an elective surgery.
 And again, if it's an emergency surgery, we just want you to call us as soon as you're able, so we can contact your medical team if we need to and make sure that you're on the right medications.

-Megan: On the next page, I'm going to talk a little bit about what to do if you miss a dose of immunosuppression medication.
+Megan: On the next page, I'm going to talk a little bit about what to do if you miss a dose of your immunosuppression medication.
 So again, it's very important, to prevent rejection, that you don't miss your doses of your immunosuppression.
-We have a 6 hour window that we'll have you use to help you get back on track.
-So if you miss a dose of your immunosuppression medication, like your Prograf or your Cyclosporine, or your Rapamune, if you miss a dose and you realize within a 6 hour period that you missed it, go ahead and take that dose, no matter what time, as long as it's within that 6 hour window.
-For example, if you normally take your med at 8 o'clock in the morning, and it's 11 o'clock when you remember to take it, you're still within that 6 hour window, so go ahead and take it then, and then just go to your next regular scheduled dose at 8 p.m.
+We have a 6-hour window that we'll have you use to help you get back on track.
+So if you miss a dose of your immunosuppression medication, like your Prograf or your Cyclosporine, or your Rapamune, if you miss a dose and you realize within a 6-hour period that you missed it, go ahead and take that dose, no matter what time, as long as it's within that 6-hour window.
+For example, if you normally take your med at 8 o'clock in the morning, and it's 11 o'clock when you remember to take it, you're still within that 6-hour window, so go ahead and take it then, and then just go to your next regular scheduled dose at 8 p.m.

 Megan: So medication refills, again, these medications that are protecting your liver from being rejected, it's very important that you don't run out of them.
 So we want you to call your pharmacy if you need to get any refills on your medications, and if you don't have any refills remaining, your pharmacy will call our office for approval.
 If you get your medications filled at the KU Outpatient Pharmacy, please call the pharmacy refill line, and it's listed there at 588-2361.
 Again, make sure that you call your pharmacy for refills within 5 business days before you run out.
 It's very important that you remember that.
 If your insurance is contracted with a mail order pharmacy for your immunosuppression medications, make sure that you call the mail order pharmacy at least 10 business days before you run out.
 Sometimes it takes longer to get to you from the mail order pharmacies.

-Megan: Over the counter medications.
+Megan: Over-the-counter medications.
 As you probably know, you're not to take any ibuprofen products from here on out.
-Oral Acetaminophen, the generic form of Tylenol, is going to be the form of medication that you will use for a fever reducer, for mild headaches, that sort of thing.
+Tylenol, or acetaminophen, the generic form of Tylenol, is going to be the form of medication that you will use for a fever reducer, for mild headaches, that sort of thing.
 So we just want you to know that you're not to take any ibuprofen products, Motrin, Advil, Naproxen, Aleve, as those medications can cause damage to your kidneys, and it's important when you've had a liver transplant, that we keep those kidneys as healthy as possible.

 Megan: All right.
 Onto activity.
 So we want you to continue to increase your activity every day.
 While you've been in the hospital, you've worked with physical therapy and occupational therapy and have been up and walking pretty much since the day of, or the day after your transplant.
 It is critical to gain back your strength and to prevent complications like pneumonia and blood clots, that you continue to stay active.
 So we just ask that you start slowly with walking and increase that amount of walking every day once you're home.
 The goal is to gain, again, your full strength back.
 We do ask that you avoid strenuous activity.
 This includes any sexual intercourse, stretching, bending excessively for a full 6 weeks after transplant, because of your abdominal incision and the depth of what the surgeons cut through to do your transplant it's very important for your healing that you take it easy with any kind of physical movement, as far as bending and that kind of thing.
 Walking is safe, there's nothing that will hurt with walking, but just excessive bending and any strenuous activities we want you to avoid for those first 6 weeks.